-Based on review of the 2020 Annual Landfill Operations Report and disposal quantities provided by Station personnel, the total in-place disposal quantity of CCR materials is estimated at approximately 1,378,851 tons (1,378,806 tons at end of year 2020 plus 45 tons in 2021).
+Based on review of the 2021 Annual Landfill Operations Report and with no disposal volumes occurring in 2022, the total in-place disposal quantity of CCR materials remains the same as the end of 2021.
+The total in-place disposal quantity of CCR materials is estimated at approximately 1,378,851 tons.